batcholi/XenonCode/README.md

 ```
 repeat 5 ($i)
     // this block will be repeated 5 times, and $i is the 0-based index of this iteration (first time will be 0, last will be 4)
+    // CAUTION: $i is a reference, don't modify its value unless you actually want to affect the loop
 ```
 The number of times (above specified as 5) may also be specified via a variable or a constant, but not an expression